-It’s a way of making a selection in your image based on the luminosity value of the pixels.
-A technique first pioneered by a photographer called Tony Kuyper.
+Luminosity masks is a post-processing technique to create selections in your image based on the luminosity value of the pixels.
+It was pioneered by a photographer called Tony Kuyper.

 Finding Luminosity Masks

-Almost everyone who uses this technique has a Photoshop Action or a panel that creates the masks automatically.
+Almost everyone I know who uses this technique has a Photoshop Action or a panel to automate the creation of the masks.

 Personally, I prefer to blend with luminosity masks because it works for me every time.